-This Fish Tagine with Potatoes continues our Tagine Masterclass Series.
-As cooked fish recipes go, this is one of my all time favourites, with its sharp and piquant flavours.
-I had to point out the “cooked” bit, because I do so love my ceviches!
+This Fish Tagine with Potatoes is one of my all time favourites, with its sharp and piquant flavours.
+The potatoes add a creamy touch as well as lending bulk to the dish.

 And to change it up a little, we shall do away with an actual tagine today, and cook the recipe in a deep, wide frying pan or a wide, shallow casserole dish.
 Anything that measures about 22 cm (9″) and has a depth of about 6cm (2.5″), give or take.
 With a lid.

-To many non North Africans, cous cous is probably the go-to carb for tagine recipes.
-While cous cous is perfect with just about any tagine recipe, as is white rice (brown just doesn’t soak up the subtle flavours), one of the best ways to enjoy tagine dishes is with bread.
+To many non North Africans, couscous is probably the go-to carb for tagine recipes.
+While couscous is perfect with just about any tagine recipe, as is white rice (brown just doesn’t soak up the subtle flavours), one of the best ways to enjoy tagine dishes is with bread.
 Whatever bread you have at hand will work: white or brown.
-Ciabatta, baguette or anything else you love.

-- 500 g (just over 1 lb) firm, white fish like monkfish or cod, in bite-sized portions
+- 500 g firm, white fish like monkfish or cod in bite-sized portions

 - 2 medium potatoes